EventCalc – FAQs

 If half a year is 182.5 days what happens to the .5 part?

-The extra half of a day is not taken into account because the time you were born doesn’t matter for most uses.
+The extra half of a day doesn’t matter for most uses.
 For example, driver’s licenses don’t have a time of birth on them.
-When someone turns 21, they do so at midnight (local time) on their birthday – not at the time they were actually born.
+So when someone turns 21, they do so at midnight (local time) on their birthday – not at the time they were actually born.

-• What time zone were you in when you were born?
+- What time zone were you in when you were born?
 If you aren’t still in that time zone, it gets complicated.

-Because the day starts at 00:00:00 (midnight), adding the extra 12 hours (that pesky .5 days) doesn’t change the date, so we can ignore it.
+Because the day starts at 00:00:00 (midnight), adding the extra 12 hours (that pesky .5 days) doesn’t change the date, so we ignore it.

 How do you handle February 29th birthdays?